Tina-otoge/Dotfiles/README.md

 ### Extending the packages repositories on Fedora

-Default Fedora packages policy is to authorize stricly free software only.
+Default Fedora packages policy is to authorize strictly free software.
 There are softwares which are free (doesn't cost money) but don't release all of their source code publicly.
 And you may want some of those softwares directly from your package manager.